Southern resident orcas: Identifying calls and whistles

-Discrete killer whale calls "can be readily identified by the trained ear or sound analyzer—some dialects are so distinctive that even an inexperienced listener can immediately discern the differences."
+Discrete orca calls "can be readily identified by the trained ear or sound analyzer—some dialects are so distinctive that even an inexperienced listener can immediately discern the differences."

 "J-Clan discrete calls were classified alphanumerically" by John Ford "with the letter “S” preceding the number to indicate that it is from a Southern Resident (S1, S2, etc.).
 All three pods share some calls in common, while other calls are produced by only a single pod," or by K Pod and only one of the other two pods.
 For example, the S42 is one of three pulsed calls produced in all three pods, whereas the S17 is not produced in J Pod.
 It is unsurprising and perhaps genealogically significant that it is K Pod that 'pairs' with the other two pods, while J Pod and L Pod are vocally far apart.

-Because it is unique to a particular group of whales, a dialect makes it possible to identify which whales are present from acoustic evidence without visual detection.
+Because it is unique to a particular group of orcas, a dialect makes it possible to identify which orcas are present from acoustic evidence without visual detection.
 At the Center for Whale Research, Ken Balcomb identified which pods were passing from their pulsed calls relayed by distant hydrophones.

 The most common call for identifying each pod is: